YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Note that it is not possible to transition an originating instance to a propagating instance without bringing down the Journal Pool.
 However, it is possible to transition a propagating instance to an originating instance without bringing down the Journal Pool for an already running passive Source Server (start one with -propagateprimary if none is running).

 Both -rootprimary and -propagateprimary are optional and mutually exclusive.
-However, YottaDB/FIS recommends you to specify both -rootprimary and -propagateprimary explicitly in the script for clarity.
+However, YottaDB recommends you to specify both -rootprimary and -propagateprimary explicitly in the script for clarity.

 Example: